 Here’s everything you need to know about visiting the city’s Christmas markets and some other must-see places in Budapest.

-Visiting the Christmas markets in Budapest in 2021
+Visiting the Christmas markets in Budapest

 Are the Budapest Christmas markets worth it?